 Escape political correctness.

 Coming from a country that is suffocating in political correctness and quickly becoming referred to as a ‘nanny state’ in its overprotection and control of public health, risk management and health and safety polices, Thailand was a breath of fresh air!
 I witnessed children being children, play fighting in the field, shooting each-other with imaginary guns and god forbid hugging their teachers when they hurt themselves!
 We could even sing ‘ba ba black sheep’ without it causing offence and at the end of the day the teachers would go to dinner with some of students and their parents.
 On your birthday, Christmas or end of term you would be showered with gifts from students and parents and it was even OK to give back, be it with some subtlety if you couldn’t provide for everyone.
 It felt great to be able to do a job without worrying about being perceived as prejudiced.
-The only negative is that strong working relationships and friendships are formed with both students, parents and colleagues and that is always going to be a tough one to swallow when time comes to leave or move on.
+Being a social worker, I of course understand the need to safe guard children.
+However, I don’t believe this relaxed approach put any children at risk.
+The only thing I saw that made me uncomfortable was the practice of tapping the back of a child’s hand with a ruler for punishment.
+This appeared to cause more humiliation than anything and I asked that this not be used in my classes and that was accepted.
+The teaching environment for me meant that strong relationships and friendships were formed with both students, parents and colleagues and that is always going to be a tough one to swallow when time comes to leave or move on.